ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ---
 # debug.py
-Same sort of python script as monitor.py, but debug logging enabled and all the (internal) data is just printed to standard output in pretty print.
+Same sort of Python script as monitor.py, but debug logging enabled and all the (internal) data is just printed to standard output in pretty print.
 It uses the configuration from monitor.cfg.

 Usage: